shullmb/dungeon-crawler/README.md

  ⬅️ or `a`| move player left
  ➡️ or `d`| move player right

+ You can also `click` the game to pause.

 #### Battling it out
 A crawler encounter will trigger a turn based dice battle to the death.